What to Do After an Arrest

 Advice from Our Jacksonville Criminal Defense Lawyer

 In the event you or someone you know is arrested or under investigation for a crime, it is extremely important that your rights are not violated.
-The Fifth and Sixth Amendments of the U.S. Constitution provide that everyone has the right to remain silent and the right to the assistance of an attorney.
+The Fifth and Sixth Amendments of the U.S. Constitution and Article I Section 12 provide significant rights to the accused.
+In that respect, everyone has the right to remain silent and the right to the assistance of an attorney.
 We recommend that our clients immediately exercise those rights in order to protect against abuses.

 Call Mitchell A. Stone, P.A. at (904) 263-5005 or contact us online to schedule your free consultation.